-certify that this student possesses basic language proficiency in the following language other than English: assessed this student's ability by: 1.
-Requiring the student to answer questions in writing and verbally after reading material written in the language listed above.
-2. Determining that the student has basic knowledge of reading, writing, and speaking in the present tense, basic past tense, (preterit) and simple future tense with a basic vocabulary of approximately 1,000 words.
-This assessment indicates the student's ability is equivalent to at least two years of high school foreign anguage as taught in the United States. nstructor's Name (please print) Instructor's Signature (please print) nstructor's College/University Affiliation (please print)
+English 1: I assess sed this student's ability by: 1.
+Requiring the student to answer questions in writing and verbally after reading material written 2. in the language listed above.
+Determining that the student has basic knowledge of reading, writing, and speaking in the present tense, basic past tense, (preterit) and simple future tense with a basic vocabulary of approximately 1,000 words. sessment indicates the student's ability is equivalent to at least two years of high school foreign ge as taught in the United States.
+Instruc tor's Name (please print) Instructor's Signature (please print) Instruc tor's College/University Affiliation (please print)